African Research Leader scheme

 ARL - Dr Ally Olotu, Ifakara Health Institute, Tanzania

-UK principle investigator – Professor Simon Draper, University of Oxford
+UK principal investigator – Professor Simon Draper, University of Oxford

 Malaria remains a disease of public health significance affecting millions across the globe.
 Scaling up of malaria interventions has reduced the malaria burden in several parts of Africa, but this has not been consistent everywhere, with some areas reporting